-Table 22 below shows the summary of average fish caught per site per year in the Kouchibouguacis watershed following the closed site diminishing return protocol.
+Table 40 below shows the summary of average fish caught per site per year in the Kouchibouguacis watershed following the closed site diminishing return protocol.
 This protocol requires isolating a portion of stream by creating barriers to fish passage (in this case nets were used) and performing multiple sweeps until the number of target species (Atlantic Salmon) caught on the most recent sweep is 10 or less, there is no time limit.
 The area prescribed for this protocol is 200m2 and all areas sampled are as close to this as reasonably possible.
-As such the densities list in Table 22 are the number of salmon captured per site per year per 200m2.
+As such the densities listed are the number of salmon captured per site per year per 200m2.

-Table 22: Kouchibouguacis Closed Site Electrofishing Summary
+Table 40: Kouchibouguacis Closed Site Electrofishing Summary

-Ко uchibouguacis Closed Site
+Ko Kouchibouguacis Closed Site

 Year Average Salmon per Site

 2020 4

 2021 17

+2022 44.25

+2023 8